tschudin/tinyssb/src/poc-04/README.md

 in case two peers have been out of touch for long times.
-In this case, it is probably better to either create a new session from scratch, or to skip the many session messages that accumulated during the separation and potentially are not relevant anymore ot not available anymore because the sending node had limited storage for its logs.
+In this case, it is probably better to either create a new session from scratch, or to skip the many session messages that accumulated during the separation and potentially are not relevant anymore or not available anymore because the sending node had limited storage for its logs.
 How can one know the latest "session segment log" used by a peer, without having to, or being able to run through all feed continuation events?